For questions about the pro bono requirement, see below. For more information, contact the Office of Student Affairs or

 - The work must be law-related.
 Clerical work is appropriate only to the extent needed to carry out the overall legal task.

 - The work must be uncompensated.
 Students may not receive monetary compensation, academic credit or other tangible benefits for performing the service.

 - The work must be supervised by an attorney.
 Private attorneys working on pro bono cases, court-appointed cases, or qualifying cases for a sliding scale fee can supervise a law student’s work on those cases.

 The instructions below tell you how to select a placement.
 In addition, in order to receive credit, you must be sure that all required forms are filled out, signed by the supervising attorney and returned to the school and that your hours are entered into Symplicity.
-You may pick up a packet that contains the proper forms at Student Services in room 244.
+All forms that are needed can be found in Symplicity.

 How many hours of pro bono work are required?